godspeedsystems/gs-documentation/docs/microservices-framework/guide/get-started.md

    ![img](../../../static/img/swagger_helloworld.png)
 2. Check the `/helloworld` API endpoint in the Swagger UI.
 There is a `Try it out` button.
 Click that and hit the API.
 It will ask you to fill the name parameter for query.
 Why is Swagger asking for you to fill the name?
 Check the next point for that.
 3. Checkout how helloworld API endpoint is defined in your project's `src/events/helloworld.yaml` file.
-You will notice the configuration of the API call are in YAML format.
+You will notice the configuration of the API call is in YAML format.

   ```
     http.get./helloworld: # `http` server listening via `get` method on `/helloworld` endpoint